jmblankley/DataStructuresAndAlgorithms/ProjectIV/README.md

 - Fixed all the new test cases but one.
 Had to mess with the base case to get it work.
 Still need to figure out the last one.
 - Figured out the issue with the last test case.
 It was comparing the delta to a dist of zero causing it to fall into the if statement prematurely.
 - BUG: Test case "test2.txt" is giving the correct distance but the wrong points.
+  - Tested with a much larger input file and it gets it correct with the correct points as well.
+Not sure why this specific test case is giving the wrong pair.
+  - Tested with files of size 25, 50, 75, 100.
+The minimun distance is found everytime, but on the file with 100 entries gets the same issue at test2.txt
+  - I think the issue is the merge.